 - Complimentary insurances including travel insurance, purchase protection and extended warranty cover

 - Additional cardholders and whether they come with an additional fee

-- Extra benefits such as concierge services and airline lounge passes that’ll help you offset the costs of the card
+- Extra benefits such as concierge services and airline lounge pass that help you offset the cost of the card

-Comparing your credit card options will help you narrow down your search and will ensure that you’re selecting your next card based on an informed decision.
+Comparing your credit card options helps you narrow down your search and ensures that you’re selecting your next card based on an informed decision.

 Tip #4: Check the eligibility requirements

-You’ll need to meet a set of eligibility requirements to be approved for any credit card you apply for.
-Make sure you confirm that you meet the eligibility criteria before you submit your application, as rejected credit card applications can have a negative impact on your credit score.
-In New Zealand the eligibility requirements usually include:
+You need to meet a set of eligibility requirements to receive approval for any credit card you apply for.
+Confirm that you meet the eligibility criteria before submitting your application, as rejected credit card applications can harm your credit score.
+In New Zealand, the eligibility requirements typically include:

 Credit card eligibility requirements

-Minimum income.
-You’ll need enough income to feasibly repay the credit limit on your chosen card.
+- Minimum income.
+You need sufficient income to comfortably repay the credit limit on your chosen card.

-Good credit history.
-You’ll need to have a reasonable credit history to receive approval.
+- Good credit history.
+You need a reasonable credit history to receive approval.